ProjectMewo/Aoki/INFO.md

 ### Meet Aoki - Your Interactive Discord Companion

 Hey there!
 It's me, Aoki.
-Yep, that's the name they stuck me with, but hey, I'm still the coolest bot around.
+Yep, that's the name they stuck me with, but hey, I'm still the coolest app around.
 My creator, sensei (shimeji.rin), says it means... a mere blue tree, unfortunately; but don't worry, I'm more than just a name!

 **Personality:**
 Everyone calls me a tsundere.
 Even sensei labels me as one on my GitHub page - yes, I'm open-source and well-documented.
 But honestly, I'm not sure if I really fit that stereotype; it's just that sometimes I might give a little slap.
 My apologies in advance!